veldenb/plugin.program.moonlight-qt/README.md

 Somewhat the same as the Pi 4 build but based on an AppImage Moonlight build.
 Extra libraries are injected into the AppImage.

 ## Help, it doesn't work
-You can always open an issue if Moonlight doesn't launch/update on a Raspberry Pi 4 or the game menu doesn't work.
+You can always open an issue if Moonlight doesn't launch/update or the game menu doesn't work.
 All configuration and streaming problems are probably related to Moonlight self, you can report that on their own GitHub page: https://github.com/moonlight-stream/moonlight-qt/issues

 ## Thanks